adrienchaton/neural_granular_synthesis/index.md

 ## Motivation for Neural Granular Sound Synthesis

-In the left, a granular synthesis space is formed by analizing a library of audio grains, scattered as (+), with acoustic descriptors.
+In the left, a granular synthesis space is formed by analysing a library of audio grains, scattered as (+), with acoustic descriptors.
 These dimensions allow for visualization and control of the synthesis.
-A free-synthesis path can be drawn or a target criterion can be formed by analyzing the grain series of an other signal (o).
-Grains from the libraries can be then selected by matching to these targets with respect to acoustic descriptor values.
+A free-synthesis path can be drawn or a target criterion can be formed by analysing the grain series of an other signal (o).
+Grains from the library can be then selected by matching these targets with respect to acoustic descriptor values.

 Some limitations arise in this process.
 Amongst others, the acoustic descriptors are not invertible so it is not possible to synthesize from them, besides the scattered library grain coordinates.
 The quality of the analysis is bound by the choice and design of acoustic descriptors, which only account for local audio similarities.
 Thus this space does not organize the longer temporal structure of audio events such as notes or drum hits, which cannot be generated without features extracted from an other corresponding target signal.

-In the right, using a Variational Auto-Encoder to learn a grain latent space, we refine some of these and enable new generative processes based on concepts of granular sound synthesis.
+In the right, developping a raw waveform Variational Auto-Encoder to learn a grain latent space, we alleviate some of these limitations and enable new generative processes based on concepts of granular sound synthesis.
 Its learned analysis dimensions are continuously invertible to the signal domain.
 We can thus synthesize along any path, without need to store the grain library after the training.
 An other sound sample can be auto-encoded, to perform resynthesis, with some possible additional user controls to condition the decoder generation.
 On top of this grain-level representation, we can efficiently train a recurrent embedding on contiguous grain series to learn meaningful temporal paths within the latent grain space.
 As a result, the model can sample structured audio envents such as note and drum hits, as well as morph their features.

 &nbsp;